establishment progressives edge toward insightful understanding of our political reality.

 oh, what i’d give to be delighted like george monbiot claims to be, that’d be jolly good, oh boy i’d be a happy chappy

-“oh you can’t speak against anything until you’ve got the data and research to back your opinion” i hear the sensible and respectable elder statesmen state — well you can’t collect the data or do the research until you can see there may be a problem, and it’s as if the advertising-funded for-profit media (that dominates and grossly deteriorates out public political sphere) has not even been identified as a potential problem.
+“oh you can’t speak against anything until you’ve got the data and research to back your opinion” i hear the sensible and respectable elder statesmen state — well you can’t collect the data or do the research on a problem until you’ve identified it, and it’s as if the advertising-funded for-profit media (that dominates and grossly deteriorates out public political sphere) has not even been identified as a potential obstacle to democracy.

 i can’t tell you how much i look forward to all the days of the same old bullshit that are laid out in front of me! i just can’t wait to get out there and get punished! what joy! i’m fucking delighted!! thanks baby boomers!!